-5.20 Appointment of Other Committees – The Board may appoint such committees as it deems necessary for managing the affairs of Swim PEI and may appoint members of committees or provide for the election of members of committees, may prescribe the duties of committees, and may delegate to any committee any of its powers, duties, and functions except where prohibited by the Act or these Bylaws.
+5.20 Appointment of Committees/ Councils – The Board may appoint such committees and/or councils as it deems necessary for managing the affairs of Swim PEI and may appoint members of committees or provide for the election of members of committees, may prescribe the duties of committees, and may delegate to any committee any of its powers, duties, and functions except where prohibited by the Act or these Bylaws.

 5.21 Quorum – A quorum for any committee shall be the majority of its voting members.

-5.22 Terms of Reference – The Board shall establish the terms of reference and operating procedures for all Committees, and may delegate any of its powers, duties or functions to any Committee.
+5.22 Terms of Reference – The Board shall establish the terms of reference and operating procedures for all Committees and Councils, and may delegate any of its powers, duties or functions to any Committee.

-5.23 Vacancy – When a vacancy occurs on any Committee, the Board may appoint a qualified individual to fill the vacancy for the remainder of the Committee’s term.
+5.23 Vacancy – When a vacancy occurs on any Committee or Council, the Board may appoint a qualified individual to fill the vacancy for the remainder of the Committee’s term.

 5.24 Chair Ex-officio – The Chair, or designate as appointed by the Chair, shall be ex-officio (non-voting) member of all Committees of Swim PEI.